Frequently Asked Questions | National Humanities Center

 When I click the Print Application link, the PDF document comes up on the screen, but when I try to print it, I get a message saying it cannot print.
 What should I do?

 There may be an issue with the computer the applicant is using.
-Applicants should try another computer or make sure that they have the latest version of Adobe Acrobat Reader installed (this software is required for viewing PDF files and is available free of charge at adobe.com/reader).
+Applicants should try another computer or make sure that they have the latest version of Adobe Acrobat Reader installed (this software is the most reliable platform for viewing PDF files and is available free of charge at adobe.com/reader).

 I am having difficulty viewing the converted PDF file and/or the complete PDF application when I click on the Print Application link.
 What should I do?

-Applicants should make sure that they have the latest version of Adobe Acrobat Reader installed (this software is required for viewing PDF files and is available free of charge at adobe.com/reader).
+Applicants should make sure that they have the latest version of Adobe Acrobat Reader installed (this software is the most reliable platform for viewing PDF files and is available free of charge at adobe.com/reader).
 Applicants may also want to try a different browser.

 I’m trying to format the text within the application form using HTML but the formatting does not appear in the PDF version of the application.
 What should I do?